uncc-efficient-ai/ZOFC/README.md

 ## ZOFC
-This is implmentation of ZO-FC for paper: <a href="https://www.arxiv.org/abs/2510.21019">[More Than Memory Savings: Zeroth-Order Optimization Mitigates Forgetting in Continual Learning]</a>.
+This is implmentation of our WACV2026 paper: <a href="https://www.arxiv.org/abs/2510.21019">[More Than Memory Savings: Zeroth-Order Optimization Mitigates Forgetting in Continual Learning]</a>.

 ## how to use